arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/webserver/content.md

 ![cd into correct directory](assets/webserver-mkdir.png)

+Before installing the containers, make sure that no other container is running on the ports that the Wordpress container will use.
+You can check what containers are running and what port they are using by running the `docker ps -a` command.
+This will show a list of the currently installed and running containers on the Portenta X8.
+To remove a container first stop it with `docker stop <container id>`, then you can run `docker rm <container id>` to remove it.
+If you want more information about handling containers on your Portenta X8, take a look at our [managing containers with docker tutorial](https://docs.arduino.cc/tutorials/portenta-x8/docker-container).

-When you are in the correct directory we now need to run `docker compose up`.
+When you are in the correct directory and no other container is running on the ports that Wordpress will use, we can now run `docker compose up`.
 This will start installing the **Wordpress** and **mariadb** containers.
 You can follow the progress in the terminal, it can take a while.
 Once it is done we can connect to the device and site.

 ![Containers install progress in the terminal](assets/webserver-container-install.png)